opt-elixir/faktory_worker/logging.md

 The `metadata` supplied with this event is a map containing the following fields.
 - `wid` - A worker identifier that can be used to identify which worker emitted this event.
 - `prev_status` - The `status` that was emitted on the previous `beat` event.
-This is useful for tracking when the status has changed between hearbeats.
+This is useful for tracking when the status has changed between heartbeats.